tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/restful-interactions-with-documentdb-resources.md

 ---
 # Azure Cosmos DB: Azure Cosmos DB REST API

 [Azure Cosmos DB](/azure/cosmos-db/introduction) is a a globally distributed multi-model databases that supports the document, graph, and key-value data models.
-The content in this section is for creating, querying, and managing document resources using the [DocumentDB API](/azure/cosmos-db/documentdb-introduction) via REST.
+The content in this section is for creating, querying, and managing document resources using the [SQL API](/azure/cosmos-db/sql-api-introduction) via REST.

  By reading this article, you'll be able to answer the following questions: